-We're going to demonstrate how to test webhooks using webhook.site but you can also test with an automation tool like Zapier or Integromat.
+We're going to demonstrate how to test webhooks using webhook.site but you can also test with an automation tool like Zapier or Make, previously called Integromat.

-1. Go to webhook.site and copy Your unique URL and paste it into the Webhook URL field in Good Grants.
+- Go to webhook.site and copy Your unique URL and paste it into the Webhook URL field in Good Grants

-2. Give the webhook a name and select an event subscription.
-For the purposes of this test we're using Application submitted.
+- Give the webhook a name and select an event subscription--for the purposes of this test we're using Application submitted

-3. Submit an application in Good Grants.
-You should see the request appear immediately on webhook.site.
+- Submit an application in Good Grants; you should see the request appear immediately on webhook.site

 You can then programmatically do whatever you want with this information such as add it to a spreadsheet or send an email or add it to your CRM.

 What is the signing key?